Allergens

 As milk settles, the cream layer forms in the neck of the glass bottle.
 This is normal.
 Some people remove this cream entirely with a spoon and use it in their coffee, spread on a piece of bread, or for cooking.
 If you’d prefer that the cream redistribute before using, push the cream layer back into the milk and shake the bottle — just make sure you keep your hand firmly over the lid!

-Yes, our organic dairy products start with milk that is pasteurized using the high temperature short pasteurization method at 170°F for 18 seconds.
-This method helps preserve the authentic flavor of the milk from the cows’ diet, as well as the milk’s nutritional integrity.
+Yes, Straus Family Creamery’s organic milk is crafted with a high temperature short time (HTST) pasteurization method to the Grade A Pasteurized Milk Ordinance of at least 161°F for 15 seconds.
+This method preserves the authentic flavor and nutrition while eliminating harmful bacteria.
 Most milks are ultra-pasteurized to increase shelf life, which involves “cooking” the milk at a high temperature (at or above 280°F for at least two seconds); this can create “off” notes in the milk’s flavor.
-Straus milk is never ultra-pasteurized.
+To preserve the integrity of our pasture-raised milk, Straus does not use this method.

 We do not fortify our milk with Vitamin D. Minimal processing is a defining characteristic of our core products.